 Opportunities that will help young people with SEND lead full lives after their time in education may be provided by social care services or voluntary or community services.
 A personal budget from social care will assist if funding is needed.
 Young people may also be eligible for Personal Independence Payment (PIP).

 The amount of money agreed for a personal budget will depend on the assessed needs of the individual.

-With the additional choice and control comes additional responsibility for the person receiving the budget.
+With this additional choice and control comes additional responsibility for the person receiving the budget.
 There is help available with managing a personal budget.